The Ross School of Business building

 Eligibility

-No, but full-time work experience is considered as part of the admission process, and it is generally assumed that students will be working full-time while in the program.
+No, but full-time work experience is considered as part of the admission process, and most students continue working full time while in the program.

 No. We welcome applications from a wide variety of backgrounds and do not look for or favor specific undergraduate majors.
-Business classes are not required before entering the MBA program.
+Business classes and/or business related experience are not required before entering the MBA program.

-You must hold the equivalent of a U.S. bachelor's degree and have 12 months full time work experience (post completion of your undergraduate degree) at the time of your application.
-Recent graduates are eligible to apply, but applicants with less than 2 years of work experience are very rarely admitted.
+You must hold the equivalent of a U.S. bachelor's degree and have 12 months full-time work experience (post completion of your undergraduate degree) by the start of the program.
+Recent graduates are eligible to apply, but applicants with fewer than two years of work experience are very rarely admitted.

-Students must have at least 12 months of full-time work experience (post completion of your undergraduate degree) under their belt prior to entering the MBA program, but almost all incoming Ross students have worked for at least more than two years.
-The average part-time MBA student enters with five to seven years of work experience.
+Students must have at least 12 months of full-time work experience (post completion of your undergraduate degree prior to entering the MBA program, but almost all incoming Ross students have worked for more than two years.
+The average part-time MBA student enters with seven years of work experience.

-That said, work experience is evaluated not in terms of quantity, but in terms of quality.
+That said, work experience is evaluated by quality rather than quantity.
 The committee will examine the impact you have had on your organization, the leadership qualities you have demonstrated, and the range of stories and experiences you will be able to share with your classmates.
 If you have limited work experience, you should demonstrate on your application why it is the right time to pursue an MBA and what you will be able to contribute to the Ross community.

 Yes, we will consider applicants who hold a three-year undergraduate degree from India.